 In Colorado, pedestrians are facing increased risks and danger.
 With more traffic and more people pouring into our beloved State, pedestrian safety has fallen by the wayside.
 In the US, drivers have killed 35% more pedestrians than 10 years ago.
 That is an astonishing increase.
 In Colorado, there have been 75% more pedestrian deaths over the same time period.
 Colorado drivers killed 89 pedestrians last year.
 As one author states, “Crossing the street should not be a death sentence“.

 The Spotlight on Safety Report cites several possible reasons for these increased fatalities; population growth, people driving at night, driving more miles per year and of course, cell phones and distracted drivers.

-The main culprit today is distracted driving and the introduction of iPhones and other cellular devices.
+The main culprit today is distracted driving and the introduction of cellular devices.
 Drivers seemingly need to answer every text message that they receive, even while driving.
 It has been proven that cell phone distraction is just as dangerous as driving intoxicated.
 We all see drivers veering out of their lane and then see that they are texting.
 Talking on a cell phone while driving is distracting enough, but texting brings the degree of distraction way up.
-In the chart above, you can see that the first iPhone came out in 2007.
 In 2007, 11% of traffic accidents were pedestrian fatalities.
 With the beginning of the age of cellular devices, that share of pedestrian fatalities was expected to be around 16% in 2018.